wp-plugins/bepro-listings/readme.txt

 = 2.1.19 (Saturday Apr 10th 2014) =

-* New listing link option in admin for affiliate projects
+* New listing link option in admin for link directory projects
 * New filter for listing titles
 * Listing titles are now linked
 * Listing links depend on listing link option in admin.
 This includes images